Clinically extremely vulnerable

-If you are shielding and are worried about any aspect of your physical or mental health, or have questions about the advice above, please speak to your GP who is looking forward to talking to you.
+If you are worried about any aspect of your physical or mental health, or have questions about shielding advice, please speak to your GP who is looking forward to talking to you.
 Please ring your practice, or if you are having difficulties using a phone yourself ask a family member to call on your behalf.

-If you are a Tower Hamlets resident shielding and need support with food shopping, collection of medication or Personal Protective Equipment, help is available through our dedicated phoneline.
+If you are a Tower Hamlets resident that was in the shielding category and need support with food shopping, collection of medication or Personal Protective Equipment, help is available through our dedicated phoneline.